heejeongch/heejeongch/README.md

 > Backend Engineer | Quant Developer

 Hi there! 👋
-I’m a **backend engineer, quant/crypto trading enthusiast, and founder** building products that help people live more freely across the globe.
+I’m a **backend engineer, and quant/crypto trading enthusiast** building products that help people live more freely across the globe.
 My motto: *"Enabling anyone to live like a local, anywhere."* 🚀

 ---